CONNEAUT PORT AUTHORITY

 FINANCE REPORT: Wally Dunne

-Patrick Arcaro made a motion to approve the Current Bills for payment, seconded by Luke Gallagher, motion carried.
+Patrick Arcaro made a motion to approve the November 2018 Financial Report, seconded by George Peterson, motion carried.

-Bill Cooper made a motion to approve the Financial Report for August 18, 2016, seconded by Patrick Arcaro, motion carried.
+Bill Cooper made a motion to pay the November, December, and current bills, seconded by Patrick Arcaro, motion carried.

 GRANTS: Bill Cooper